Jan van Gemert

 Graduation questions.

-Some questions you may expect during your defense, and which thus should also be answered in your thesis and at your Green-Light moment, are:
+Some questions you may expect during your defense, and which thus should also be answered in your thesis and at your Green-Light moment, are given below.
+Please try to keep Hitchens's razor in mind for each motivation and claim that you make: What can be asserted without evidence can also be dismissed without evidence.
+Please re-read my research guidelines.

 • What is "scientific" about your work? (ie: what is interesting about it for other researchers?; what have we now learned?).

 • Can you explain *why* this effect happens?
-Do you have evidence for this?
+And if so, what is your evidence for this claim?

-• How can we be sure that your explanation is true?
-Are you "confusing explanation with speculation" (see: Troubling Trends in Machine Learning Scholarship)
+• How can we be sure that your explanation is correct?
+Are you "confusing explanation with speculation" (see: Troubling Trends in Machine Learning Scholarship).
+What is your evidence for this?

 • How can we be sure that the improved accuracy comes from what you claim: "failure to identify the sources of empirical gains" (see: Troubling Trends in Machine Learning Scholarship).
-Note that improved accuracy is nice, but the scientific interest is the detailed, well-motivated, well-investigated, answer to "why does it improve?".
+Note that improved accuracy is nice, but the scientific interest is the detailed, well-motivated, well-investigated, answer to "why does it improve?", and providing evidence for this.

 • Did you look at your results?
 So not just the numbers, but what do you see when you look at the output on individual samples?
 For some samples the results improve, and for others the results decrease, are there any explainable patterns for the improving/decreasing samples?
 Can you quantify this?